boilerbots/usb-relay-firmware/README.md

 This is a basic firmware for the cheap USB relay boards that are sold on eBay and report themselves as being from www.dcttech.com.
 They're based on an Atmel ATtiny chip and run [V-USB](https://www.obdev.at/products/vusb/) as the core of their firmware.

-I wanted to play around with some ATtiny programming so figured a good way to start was to build a new firmware for the device I already had that mimicked the existing firmware.
-Currently it only supports the 1 port board, but I'm sure it could be easily extended by anyone with access to the boards with more relays on them.
-Patches welcome.
+This project deviates from the basic firmware in 2 ways.

+* Implement reading the serial number from the eeprom area.
+* Added a watchdog timer

+The HID driver sends a byte array to the device.
+Use the first byte to control the state of the relay, byte[0]=0 de-energize and byte[0]=1 energize.
+The second byte enables a watchdog timer count down with the value in seconds, byte[1]=5 would time out after approximately 5 seconds.
+The relay opens when decrementing to zero so if you leave the timer at zero it is effectively disabled.

 `apt install avr-libc avrdude` should install the appropriate build requirements on Debian (`gcc-avr` will be automatically pulled in) assuming you already have `build-essential` installed for `make`.

 `make` will then build you a main.hex which you can program to your device using `avrdude`.
-With my [Bus Pirate](http://dangerousprototypes.com/docs/Bus_Pirate) I use:
+With my cheap [USBASP](http://www.fischl.de/usbasp/) I use:

-    avrdude -p attiny45 -c buspirate -P /dev/ttyUSB0 -U flash:w:main.hex:i
+    avrdude -P /dev/ttyUSB0 -c usbasp -p t45 -U flash:w:main.elf:e

 Pin outs on the 1 port relay board look like:

 <pre>
   |RELAY|
-  +-----+               [Bus Pirate connections]
+  +-----+               [USBASP connections]
-           o RESET      CS (white)
+           o RESET      RST
-           o SCK        CLK (purple)
+           o SCK        CLK
-   +--+    o MISO       MISO (black)
+   +--+    o MISO       MISO
-   |AT|    □ MOSI       MOSI (grey)
+   |AT|    □ MOSI       MOSI
    +--+
-           □ 5V         +5V (orange)
+           □ 5V         +5V
-           o GND        GND (brown)
+           o GND        GND
   | USB |
   +-----+
 </pre>